vuestorefront/vue-storefront/packages/core/docs/README.md

-:::warning #TechForUkraine - We oppose Russia's unprovoked and unjustified Attack on Ukraine
+:::warning #TechForUkraine - We oppose Russia's unprovoked and unjustified attack on Ukraine

 <br>
 <center>